Protecting People of Concern

 Ireland acceded to the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol in 1956 and 1968 respectively and has cooperated extensively with UNHCR especially since the mid-1990s when Ireland experienced an increase in asylum applications.
 UNHCR's supervisory role in relation to compliance with the 1951 Convention Relating to the status of Refugees is recognised in national legislation (the Refugee Act, 1996).The UNHCR Office in Ireland’s protection unit provides guidance on refugee and asylum law and policy to the Irish government, legal practitioners, non-governmental organisations and many others.
 They provide training programmes on a range of issues to those working with asylum-seekers and refugees.

-The protection unit also handles individual cases in which asylum seekers, refugees and stateless people are in need of assistance, support and advice and in 2011 they handled almost 300 such cases.
+The protection unit also handles individual cases in which asylum seekers, refugees and stateless people are in need of assistance, support and advice and in 2013 they handled about 130 such cases, in addition to many other enquiries.

 The Office is occasionally involved in court proceedings, which may be precedent-setting for the international protection of refugees.